HiteshNP/DynImagic/README.md

 ## Introduction
 This Python application utilizes AI techniques for color separation in a group image, generating individual images with distinct colors.

-The application is built using the tkinter library for the graphical user interface (GUI),
+The application is built using the tkinter library for the graphical user interface (GUI).

 The Python Imaging Library(PIL) and OpenCV for image processing.